treble37/rsocialize/README.md

 ##Rails 4.x
 A few dependencies were out of date - namely, activesupport, nokogiri, and actionpack.
 Also, there was an issue with the way the route was specified in that Rails 4 apparently no longer allows [controller names to be capitalized in the routes file](https://github.com/rails/rails/blob/v4.0.0/actionpack/lib/action_dispatch/routing/mapper.rb#L237)

+The master branch always incorporates the latest branch updates (e.g., so if rails-4.1-stable is the latest branch, then master mirrors rails-4.1-stable)

 ## Installation

 Add this line to your application's Gemfile: